What Type of Garlic Will Grow Best in USDA Hardiness Zones 3, 4, and 5?

 Question: What Type of Garlic Grows Best in USDA Hardiness Zone 3, 4 and Zone 5?

 Answer: Hardneck Garlic.
 (Hardneck varieties of garlic are divided into eight groups: Porcelain, Rocambole, Purple Stripe, Glazed Purple Stripe, Marble Purple Stripe, Asiatic, Turban, and Creole (aka Mexican Purple).
 Hardneck cultivars (Allium sativum var. ophioscorodon) produce cloves that surround the base of a hard flower stalk.
 They grow well in environments that have cold winters.
+Vernalization is a critical process for hardneck garlic.
+This epigenetic change requires a prolonged period of cold, typically six to eight weeks below 40°F (4°C).
+The cold exposure signals the plant's meristematic tissue to transition from vegetative growth to reproductive development, triggering the genes necessary for the bulb to divide into separate cloves and for the scape to form.
+Without this crucial chilling period, the garlic will likely produce a single, undivided bulb, rather than a head of multiple cloves.

 Find Out What USDA Zone You Are In.
 Zipcode Search

-Answer: "Our GROeat Garlic Farm is in Zone 4.
+Answer: "Softneck garlic seems to grow better in warmer climates such as yours in USDA Zone 7.
+It can struggle a bit in colder climates such as USDA Zone 4.
+Our GROeat Garlic Farm is in Zone 4.
 Hardneck Garlic grows really well here.
 We grow Music, Rosewood, Bogatyr, German Porcelain, Montana Zemo, and a few other hardneck cultivars.
 We plant cloves in October and harvest in late July the following year.
 As long as your sister selects the hardy Hardneck garlic, the garlic will do just fine in Zone 4.
-She will definitely need to start with good soil conditions and disease-free seed garlic.
+She will need to start with good soil conditions and disease-free seed garlic.
 A little help from the weather is important, including cold winter conditions and adequate moisture in the spring.
 Keep the garlic patch weed-free!
 Garlic is one tough plant.
 Harvest when the bottom three leaves turn yellow or brown and droop to the ground.
 Handle each garlic bulb with gentleness and care as they bruise easily, resulting in short storage life."

-Hardneck Garlic Overview: The good news is garlic is resilient and adaptable.
-Hardneck Garlic also referred to as “Ophio” Garlic, apparently evolved directly from wild Garlic, and appreciates winter cold.
-The cold conditions in the northern tier of the United States stimulate and invigorates the plant and bring out exceptional quality in the plants and bulbs.
+Hardneck Garlic Overview: The good news is that garlic is resilient and adaptable.
+Hardneck Garlic, also referred to as “Ophio” Garlic, apparently evolved directly from wild Garlic, and appreciates winter cold.
+The cold conditions in the northern tier of the United States stimulate and invigorate the plant and bring out exceptional quality in the plants and bulbs.
 These cold conditions also help the plant produce hotter, spicier garlic.
 It is a smart strategy to plant hardneck garlic in the soil five or six weeks before the first frost so that the cloves (seed garlic) can acclimate and establish roots before winter freezing.
 However, if the soil freezes very quickly and permeates the soil deeply, this can result in damage to the planted cloves.
 And if significant above-ground growth occurs before winter, cold temperatures can damage the plant.

 PRO Tip.
 Vernalization!
 If your winters are cold, choose a hardneck garlic, which flourishes in zone 3, 4 and 5, and even 6.
 You will have more success and larger bulbs and you'll also benefit from the long storage life and better flavor of hardneck garlic.
 Vernalization = Exposure to Cold for 8 + Weeks.

-Suitable cultivars for zone 4 or zone 5 gardens include, ‘Music', 'German Extra Hardy', ‘German Porcelain’, 'German Red', ‘Spanish Roja', 'Bogatyr', 'Romanian Red', and 'Montana Zemo'.
+Suitable cultivars for zone 4 or zone 5 gardens include ‘Music', 'German Extra Hardy', ‘German Porcelain’, 'German Red', ‘Spanish Roja', 'Bogatyr', 'Romanian Red', and 'Montana Zemo'.
 There are hundreds of "named" hardneck garlic varieties, including ‘Metechi‘, ‘Purple Glazer‘, ‘Siberian‘, ‘Chesnok Red‘, and ‘Spanish Roja’.
 Plant the cloves (separated from the bulb), pointy side upwards, deep enough to just cover with soil.
 Hardneck garlic develops a "pigtail" stem called a scape, which eventually develops tiny bulbils at its top end.
 Hardneck garlic develops a bulb (or head) underground with cloves wrapped together in a papery sheath to form the “head” or bulb of garlic.
 Hardneck garlic tends to do well in colder climates.

 When to Plant Garlic: A common mistake some garlic growers make is to plant garlic too soon in the fall.
 Instead, Garlic is frost-hardy, but ideally should be planted 4 to 6 weeks before the ground freezes to give the cloves time to establish roots.
 Plant individual cloves from mid-September to mid-November.
 In mild climates, garlic can be planted even in January or February (assuming the soil is not frozen).
 Assuming hardneck garlic has been exposed to cold conditions for 8+ weeks (vernalization), garlic can also be planted in early spring as soon as the ground is workable.
 Planting garlic at the proper time will result in bigger bulbs.
 Here is chart providing very general guidelines on when to plant hardneck garlic.